fvsch/remarkdown/README.md

-# ReMarkdown.css — HTML that looks like Markdown text
+# ReMarkdown

+ReMarkdown is a stylesheet that styles HTML elements as their Markdown counterparts.

 See the [online demo and documentation](https://fvsch.github.io/remarkdown/).